ibrierley/snaptoolkit/README.md

 - el.addTransform() // add a transform (doesn't overwrite I think)
 - el.createNewViewbox() // create a new viewbox from a new pan set

+- el.storeInitialTransform() // store existing transform so we keep this when doing a new transform (so relative, not reset)

 - el.updateTransform() // updates transforms that have all just been applied above

 - el.pinchmove( event ) // pinchmove an element...worked with Hammer.js I think ?